-This paper provides a broad view of political participation in the midst of Mexico's current security crisis, with the goal of understanding the effects of violence on civic activism.
+This paper paper examines the security situation in the state of Guerrero, including the operation of drug trafficking organizations, and proposes possible solutions to the security crisis.
 This paper is a continuation of the series "Building Resilient Communities in Mexico: Civic Responses to Crime and Violence."